SculptTechProject/FleetStream/README.md

 $ git clone https://github.com/<your‑handle>/fleetstream.git
 $ cd fleetstream/docker

-# 2. Build and launch the entire stack (detached)
+# 2. Build and launch the entire stack (with you dont want to check the logs please use -d flag (detached))
-$ docker compose up --build -d
+$ docker compose up --build

 # 3. (optional) Create topics if Kafka is fresh
 $ bin/create_topics.sh        # helper script